1. Configure Apache Authentication¶

 Rendering templates/ood-portal.conf.erb => build/ood-portal.conf

-This will build ood-portal.conf
+This will build ood-portal.conf in the build/ directory.
+Open that file

 and confirm everything is accurate, then install it in the global location: